FHPythonUtils/LayeredImage/README.md

 Images are PIL.Image (s) and so you can use the power of Pillow to apply filters, and other modifications to the images.

-And for those who would rather not read the test file, here are the tests.
+See below for an old version of the tests.
+These provide a few examples of file conversions.
 Not going to get 100% coverage anytime soon but hopefully this will help a little.

 ```python
 """Test module """